You've asked, we've answered.

 How much experience do you have?

 Tons!
 We happily pore over thousands of pages of text every year.
 We read papers written in APA Style virtually every day, on psychology, nursing, education, leadership, policing, government, Aboriginal relations, and social justice, among other topics.
 Our editors have university degrees, specialized training, years of experience, and an inner yearning to make all academic papers shine.
 Don't just take our word for it; check out our testimonials to see what our clients say about us.
-Or see for yourself with one of our free quotes.
+Or see for yourself with one of our free estimates.

 I’ve had a certain editor recommended to me.
 Can I request to work with her?

 Of course.
 We accommodate specific requests whenever possible.
 If that editor’s workload is too heavy, we’re confident you’ll be thrilled with another editor’s work.
-After all, everyone on our team is excellent, and we follow the same process.
+After all, everyone on our team is excellent, and we all follow the same process.

 Pricing & Billing